frankwxu/Ubalt/README.md

-# Forensics Science Lab Manual
+# Forensic Science Lab Manual

 The lab manual are developed by Dr. Frank Xu wxu@ubalt.edu.
 Email me if you have any questions or concerns.